 - Have a clear and easy to understand driver policy and accident procedure in place so that your employees know what is expected of then and any actions they need to take.

 Road Safety for Other Road Users:

 Although car drivers are the largest group of road users, they are not the only users.
-Our sister site Car Lease Special Offers has looked at road safety for other road users and we’ve rounded up the best of their tips below.
+You need to be aware of other road users, to help we’ve put together our top tips for all fleet drivers.

 - Give them plenty of space, cyclists might need to swerve to avoid a pothole or slow down on an incline and animals are unpredictable and easily spooked.